 You may also want to choose non-folding patio and garden furniture, as curious kids can easily get their fingers stuck.
 Rattan styles don’t require any compacting and will contribute an instant style update to your garden.
 Be sure to purchase covers to protect them over winter months as this will help prolong the life of your garden furniture.

 #3.
-Kids Growing Area
+Create a Kids Growing Area

 For many of us, the ideal garden would be perfectly pruned, boasting plenty of colourful plants and attractive scents.
 But, with kids running around, this doesn’t seem likely.
 Why not meet them in the middle and let them plant their own section of your garden?